joshjh/agilelightcycle/README.md

 PI4J 2+ dependancy - consult the PI4J docs for setting up your RPI for Java.

+Remember - don't do what your man here did and wonder why your button events don't work if you didn't put the jumpers in.

 Credit https://github.com/DFRobot/DFRobot_RGB1602_RaspberryPi for the Python implementation.